neevek/lightning/README.md

 Description
 ===========
-**lightning** are two programs to build a secure tunnel between remote host and local host. **lightning_local** implements the SOCKS5 protocol with payload encryption. **lightning_remote** is a stream server sits at the remote end of the tunnel.
+**lightning** are two programs that build a secure tunnel between remote host and local host. **lightning_local** implements the SOCKS5 protocol with payload encryption. **lightning_remote** is a stream server sits at the remote end of the tunnel.